BananaChristian/Unnameable/README.md

 # Unnameable Compiler

 **Unnameable** is a statically typed, ahead-of-time compiled modern programming language .
-It is designed to be fast, minimal, and expressive.
+It is designed to be fast, clear, and expressive.

-It exists to make low-level development **clear**, **accessible**, and **fun** for everyone especially for beginners and builders working on modest machines.

-> **Fast and powerful, yet simple and predictable.**

-Unnameable's goal is to bring the joy back to low-level programming.

 ---